krishnaura45/krishnaura45/README.md

 - 💬 <samp>Good at Python/ML/DL/C++/DSA
 - 🌱 <samp>I’m currently learning Data Analytics and Front-end Development
 - 🤔 <samp>I’m looking for help with how to excel in Data Science career
-- ✨ <samp>I'm currently having 13 repositories (5 public and 8 private) but the number keeps increasing as I gain experience
+- ✨ <samp>I'm currently having 13 repositories (5 public) but the number keeps increasing as I gain experience

 <br>